‘Things I think’ after the 2023 NFL Draft: Joe Schoen’s aggression, closing the talent gap, more

 I’m glad I didn’t.

-With Clark and Moro Ojomo of Texas, who went No. 249 to the Philadelphia Eagles, on the board the Giants selected the 6-foot-5, 338-pound Davis.
-This was an out of left field pick, to the point where NFL.com had no info on Davis and the only place to find a scouting report was Emory Hunt’s voluminous Football Gameplan draft guide.
+With Clark and Moro Ojomo of Texas, who went No. 249 to the Philadelphia Eagles, on the board the Giants selected the 6-foot-5, 338-pound Riley.
+This was an out of left field pick, to the point where NFL.com had no info on Riley and the only place to find a scouting report was Emory Hunt’s voluminous Football Gameplan draft guide.

-Schoen referred to Davis as a “big run stopper.” who fit what the Giants want in the middle of their defensive line.
+Schoen referred to Riley as a “big run stopper.” who fit what the Giants want in the middle of their defensive line.

 “You walk out to practice and there’s this 6-5, 330-pound guy, who piques your interest right there,” Schoen said.
 “Again, some of these guys in different schemes may not have the production, the tackles, the sacks.
 But for what Wink looks for in terms of size, length, knock back, he possesses those traits.”